mcarmenv/book-recommendation-system-mcarmenv/README.md

 <!-- Import libraries-->
 import pandas as pd</br> <!-- panda is a Python library for data manipulation and analysis, primarily for data structures such as DataFrames (tables).-->

-from sklearn.feature_extration.text import TfidVectorizer</br> <!-- TfidfVectorizer is a scikit-learn library class that converts a set of text documents into a set of numerical features using the TF-IDF model. -->
+from sklearn.feature_extraction.text import TfidVectorizer</br> <!-- TfidfVectorizer is a scikit-learn library class that converts a set of text documents into a set of numerical features using the TF-IDF model. -->
 from sklearn.metrics.pairwise import linear_kernel</br> <!-- linear_kernel is a scikit-learn function that calculates the dot product of two matrices.-->
 from surprise import Dataset, Reader, SVD</br> <!-- surprise is a Python library specialized in creating recommendation systems.
 Dataset and Reader are classes used to load and manipulate rating data.
 SVD is a matrix decomposition technique used in collaborative filtering.-->
 from surprise.model_selection import train_test_split</br> <!-- train_test_split is a function to split data into a training set and a test set, useful for evaluating the performance of a model.-->

 <!-- Load data -->
 books = pd.read_csv('books.csv')</br> <!-- Loads a CSV file named books.csv into a pandas DataFrame.
 This file contains information about books, such as title, description, author, etc.-->
-books()</br> <!-- This looks like a bug.
-The intent here was to display the first few rows of the DataFrame, which should be something like books.head().
-If left like this, it will generate an error because books() is not a function.-->
 books.head()</br> <!-- Function to display the first rows of the DataFrame.-->
+books['description'] = books['description'].fillna('')</br> <!-- Any NaN (empty) values ​​in the description column are being filled with an empty string.
+This is to avoid problems when processing missing descriptions.-->

 <!-- Content-based filtering -->
-books['descrition'] = books['description'].fillna('')</br> <!-- Any NaN (empty) values ​​in the description column are being filled with an empty string.
-This is to avoid problems when processing missing descriptions.-->
 tfidf = TfidfVectorizer(stop_words='english')</br> <!-- An instance of TfidfVectorizer is created and told to ignore common English words (stop words), such as "the", "and", etc.-->
 tfidf_matrix = tfidf.fit_transform(books['description'])</br> <!-- The TF-IDF vectorizer is fitted to the book descriptions and each description is converted into a feature vector, resulting in a sparse matrix.-->
 cosine_sim = linear_kernel(tfidf_matrix, tfidf_matrix)</br> <!-- Calculates the cosine similarity between the books' feature vectors.
 This results in a similarity matrix where each entry indicates how similar two books are based on their descriptions.-->

 indices = pd.Series(books.index,index=books['title']).drop_duplicates()</br> <!-- Creates an index based on book titles, making it easy to find the index for a book given its title. drop_duplicates() removes any duplicate titles.-->

 def content_recommendations(title, top_n=20):</br>